Spinal Arthritis Surgery

-If your physician has diagnosed you with spinal arthritis and suggests that surgery may be a way to relieve pain, some common procedures that may be suggested include:
+If your physician has diagnosed you with spinal arthritis and suggests that surgery might be a way to relieve pain, some common procedures that may be suggested include:

-- Laminectomy – removal of lamina (the bony roof of the vertebral arch) and also the removal of bone spurs (osteophytes) that cause nerve compression
+- Laminectomy – removal of lamina (the bony roof of the vertebral arch) and the removal of bone spurs (osteophytes) that cause nerve compression

-- Spinal fusion – joining, through bone graft or hardware, of two or more vertebrae; meant to eliminate mobility and pain, and also used to bolster spine when bone has been removed in procedures like a laminectomy or foraminectomy
+- Spinal fusion – joining, through bone graft or hardware, of two or more vertebrae; meant to eliminate mobility and pain and also used to bolster the spine when bone has been removed in procedures like a laminectomy or foraminectomy

 - Osteotomy – a cutting away of diseased or abnormal bone

 - Osteoplasty – a cutting away of diseased or abnormal bone with artifical or natural boney replacement.
-Osteoplasty of the extremities is common, for example knee replacement.
+Osteoplasty of the extremities is common, for example, in knee replacement.
 Osteoplasty of facet joints has not yet been developed.

 - Foraminectomy – a form of spinal arthritis surgery that enlarges neural foramen by removing significant amounts of bone

-Generally, the above options for spinal arthritis surgery are traditional, open-back surgeries that require hospital stays, and long rehabilitative periods.
-If you feel that these may not be the right options for you, there are other attractive alternatives.
-Laser Spine Institute (LSI) offers minimally invasive, endoscopic surgical procedures that may correct some causes of spinal symptoms.
-Contact us today to learn how tens of thousands of people have found relief at Laser Spine Institute from debilitating spinal arthritis, and for a complimentary review of your MRI or CT scan.
+Generally, the above options for spinal arthritis surgery are traditional, open back surgeries that require hospital stays and long rehabilitative periods.
+If you feel that these may not be the right options for you, there are alternatives.
+Laser Spine Institute offers minimally invasive surgical procedures that can address some causes of spinal symptoms.
+Contact us today to learn how tens of thousands of people have found relief at Laser Spine Institute from debilitating spinal arthritis, and to receive a complimentary review of your MRI or CT scan.